pevhall/simple_highlighting/README.md

 <leader> default is \

+[number] "<header>h"
-[<number>] <Leader> h   -> to highlight the whole word under the cursor, highlighted colour is determined by the preceding number, if no number is given 0 is used
+By default <leader> h will higlight the whole word under the cursor.
+Where the highlighted colour/slot is determined by the preceding number.
+If no preceding number is provided it will instead use the specifed default slot set using ex command Hd, see below, which is inialised to slot 1.

+If you want to use your own key maping instead of "<leader>h".
+You can do so by placing the following in your init.vim/.vimrc file:
+	nmap <Leader>h <Plug>HighlightWordUnderCursor
+Where "<Leader>h" is replaced with your prefered key binding.

-numbers can be between 0 to 7 default is 0.
-More highlight numbers/slots
+Slot numbers can be between 1 to 9, the default slot is specifed by Hd, see below.
-can be added and there representative colour's changed at the start of the script.

 If the a word (or pattern) is added to a slot that already cointains it the pattern will be removed.